 VPNs like anything tech are not infallible and anything from an internet connection issue to a wrong button click could lead to disconnection.

 When torrenting, this means your activity could end up leaking outside the secure VPN connection.
 That why having a type of network lock is useful.

 Thankfully ExpressVPN has the useful Kill Switch which cuts your connection to the internet if your VPN connection drops.
-This worked well in our tests and on the odd occasion our connection dropped, the ExpressVPN app cut the internet connection instantly until reconnection was established.
+This worked well in our tests and on the odd occasion our connection dropped, the ExpressVPN app cut the connection to the internet instantly until reconnection was established.

-In light of recent incidents from multiple VPN services (ExpressVPN not included), it's worth considering the security of your VPN service's servers.
+In light of recent incidents from multiple VPNs (ExpressVPN not included), it's worth considering the security of your VPN service's servers.